Next On-Line Assessment: Friday 26 April

 Next Home On-Line Assessment: Friday 10 May 2024 to Monday 13 May 2024

-OLA and HOLA Group Registrations are open and will close on Friday 14 January 2022 at 13.30 CET
+OLA and HOLA Group Registrations are opened and will close on Sunday 14 January 2024 at 14.00 CET

-OLA Directors of Training from Argentina, Moldova and The Netherlands can register a group of candidates for one of the OLA centres published on the ESAIC website (provided there are seats available).
+OLA Directors of Training from Argentina, Moldova, Slovenia, and the Belgium French-speaking community can register a group of candidates for one of the OLA centres published on the ESAIC website (provided there are seats available).

-Directors of Training from other countries can register a group of candidates for HOLA only.
+Directors of Training from other countries can only register a group of candidates for HOLA.